-® [MONI] Knob
+18 [MONI] Knob

-This knob adjusts the audio level of the transmit monitor during transmission, when activated by the [MONI] button.
+This knob adjusts the audio level of the transmit monitor during transmission (relative to the [AF GAIN] knob), when activated by the [MONI] button.

-(19 [SQL] Knob
+19 [SQL] Knob

 This knob sets the signal level threshold, below which the receiver audio is muted, in all modes.
 It is very useful during local rag-chews, to eliminate noise between incoming transmissions.
 This control is normally kept fully counter-clockwise (off), except when scanning and during FM operation.